 Annual Repetitive Loss Area Notification.
-Property owners in Repetitive Loss Area #4 are notified annually that their structures are in a Repetitive Loss Area, and are potentially subject to damage from overland flow flooding.
+Residents in Repetitive Loss Area #8 are notified annually that their homes are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and sewer back-up.

 Property Owners/Residents Notification.
-Property owners and occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.
+Property owners and residents/occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.

 Public Participation and Involvement.
-City Staff/Consultants interviewed property owners to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.
+City Staff/Consultants interviewed homeowners to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.